rfinnie/2ping/doc/2ping-protocol.md

 ### 2.0 (20120422)

 * Protocol versions 1.0 and 2.0 are backwards and forwards compatible with each other.
-* Changed recommended default minimum packet size from 64 octets to 128 octets.
+* Changed recommended default minimum packet size from 64 bytes to 128 bytes.
 * Added an extended segment container at opcode 0x8000.
 * Added the following registered extended segments:
   * 0x3250564e: Program version